defunkt/gist/README.md

     Gist.login!

-‌This will take them through the process of obtaining an OAuth2 token, and storing it in `~/.gist`, where it can later be read by `Gist.gist`
+This will take them through the process of obtaining an OAuth2 token, and storing it in `~/.gist`, where it can later be read by `Gist.gist`

 ## Configuration